-- 14.1 The Employer recognises direct employment is the preferred form of engagement and will work towards minimising the use of agency hire and other similar contract for service arrangements for work undertaken at a Hospital or Health Service by employees covered by the terms of this Agreement. - 14.2 Nothing in this Agreement limits the Employer from continuing to use contractors where contracts for service are already in place or in exceptional or unviable circumstances to ensure continuity of service provision. - 14.3 The Employer will review all tender arrangements leading up to their expiry and identify opportunities to return the delivery of those services to the Employer to be carried out by directly employed workers where it is economically viable to do so. - 14.4 The Employer will notify the HSUWA 18 months prior to the expiry of any tendered contract for services otherwise undertaken by employees covered by the terms of this Agreement and ensure meaningful consultation with the HSUWA. - 14.5 The Employer will notify and consult with the HSUWA in accordance with Clause 56 Consultation/Introduction of Change, where the Employer proposes to enter into any new agency hire and other similar contract for service arrangements.
+- 14.1 The Government and Employer prefer the delivery of public services to be undertaken by employees. - 14.2 The Employer recognises direct employment is the preferred form of engagement and will work towards minimising the use of agency hire and other similar contract for service arrangements for work undertaken at a Hospital or Health Service by employees covered by the terms of this Agreement. - 14.3 Nothing in this Agreement limits the Employer from continuing to use contractors where contracts for service are already in place or in exceptional or unviable circumstances to ensure continuity of service provision. - 14.4 The Employer will review all tender arrangements leading up to their expiry and identify opportunities to return the delivery of those services to the Employer to be carried out by directly employed workers where it is economically viable to do so. - 14.5 The Employer will notify the HSUWA 18 months prior to the expiry of any tendered contract for services otherwise undertaken by employees covered by the terms of this Agreement and ensure meaningful consultation with the HSUWA. - 14.6 Only in exceptional circumstances, and following consideration of the public interest, will work functions currently undertaken by employees be privatised or outsourced.
+The Employer will notify and consult with the HSUWA in accordance with Clause 60 Consultation/Introduction of Change, where the Employer proposes to enter into any new agency hire and other similar contract for service arrangements.